wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

 Elastic recommends installing Kibana on the same server as Elasticsearch, but it is not required.
 The following Kibana installation may vary depending on whether Kibana will be installed in the same server as Elasticsearch or not.

-Before installing Wazuh server and Elastic stack, some extra packages must be installed.
-Open Distro for Elasticsearch requires the installation of Java Develpment Kit.
-Besides, ``wget`` and ``unzip`` utilities will in futher steps.
+If Kibana will be installed on the different server as Elasticsearch, some extra packages must be installed:

   .. include:: ../../_templates/installations/elastic/common/before_installation_kibana.rst

 Adding the Wazuh repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This step is required only if Kibana will be installed on a different server as the other previously installed components:

   .. tabs::